mlafeldt/chaosmonkey/README.md

 ## Prerequisites

-First of all, you need a running Simian Army server that is reachable via HTTP (basic auth is supported too).
+First of all, you need a running [Simian Army](https://github.com/Netflix/SimianArmy) that exposes its REST API via HTTP.

-In order to trigger chaos events, Chaos Monkey must be unleashed and on-demand termination must be enabled via these configuration properties:
+In order to trigger chaos events via the API, Chaos Monkey must be unleashed and on-demand termination must be enabled via these configuration properties:

 ```
 simianarmy.chaos.leashed = false